iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 Key passages from [Meditations On Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) (OG essay on slatestarcodex.com, [audio version here](https://www.youtube.com/watch?v=SeohwQls2GE))

-"Things are easy to solve from a god’s-eye-view, so if everyone comes together into a superorganism, that superorganism can solve problems with ease and finesse."
+"Things are easy to solve from a god's-eye-view, so if everyone comes together into a superorganism, that superorganism can solve problems with ease and finesse."

 "The two active ingredients of government are laws plus violence – or more abstractly agreements plus enforcement mechanism.
-Many other things besides governments share these two active ingredients and so are able to act as coordination mechanisms to avoid traps.
+Besides governments, many other things share these two active ingredients and can act as coordination mechanisms to avoid traps.

-For example, since students are competing against each other (directly if classes are graded on a curve, but always indirectly for college admissions, jobs, et cetera) there is intense pressure for individual students to cheat.
+For example, since students are competing against each other (directly if classes are graded on a curve, but always indirectly for college admissions, jobs, et cetera), there is intense pressure for individual students to cheat.
 The teacher and school play the role of a government by having rules (for example, against cheating) and the ability to punish students who break them.

 But the emergent social structure of the students themselves is also a sort of government.
-If students shun and distrust cheaters, then there are rules (don’t cheat) and an enforcement mechanism (or else we will shun you).
+If students shun and distrust cheaters, then there are rules (don't cheat) and an enforcement mechanism (or else we will shun you).

-Social codes, gentlemens’ agreements, industrial guilds, criminal organizations, traditions, friendships, schools, corporations, and religions are all coordinating institutions [that aren't governments] that keep us out of traps by changing our incentives."
+Social codes, gentlemens' agreements, industrial guilds, criminal organizations, traditions, friendships, schools, corporations, and religions are all coordinating institutions [that aren't governments] that keep us out of traps by changing our incentives."

 From [Know Thy Enemy: Coordination Failures](https://newsletter.banklesshq.com/p/know-thy-enemy-coordination-failures):

 "If only there was a technology that allowed groups of humans to choose to easily coordinate with one another!
-A transparent substrate for trust games where everyone knows where they stand and whose rules can’t be changed on you.
+A transparent substrate for trust games where everyone knows where they stand and whose rules can't be changed on you.

 My belief is that this is the ultimate legacy of smart contracts.
 We can now program our values into our economic system—the final form of a stateful internet could allow us to coordinate the actions of multiple economic actors and therefore could solve coordination failures."